-The best gaming PCs are the most powerful tool at your disposal for both video games and productivity software.
-Blasting through hordes of foes at rapid frame rates and high resolutions is fun, but you can just as easily use a gaming rig for graphic design, animation or simply streaming movies and TV in beautiful 4K.
+It's a big investment, we know, but trust us: it's an investment that pays off in more ways than one.
+Sure, blasting through hordes of foes at blazing-fast frame rates and high resolutions is fun, but you can just as easily use your gaming rig for graphic design, animation or simply streaming movies and TV in beautiful 4K.

-While the PS5 and Xbox Series X will deliver more power than console gamers currently enjoy, they're still no match for one of the best gaming PCs.
-If you want fast-loading SSDs, gorgeous ray tracing, massive quantities of RAM, 4K resolution and 60+ fps frame rate, you don't have to wait until holiday 2020; you can have them right now.
-And, unlike a console, you can upgrade PCs as better tech becomes available.
+Now that new consoles have hit the market we should pointout that while the PS5 and Xbox Series X deliver plenty of power, they're still no match for one of the best gaming PCs.
+If you want fast-loading SSDs, gorgeous ray tracing, massive quantities of RAM, 4K resolution and 60+ fps frame rate, you don't have to wait until the consoles come back in stock; you can have the the best gaming PCs right now.

 What are the best gaming PCs right now?